-- Claimant must be caring for a Family Tax Benefit child (page 56) whose parents have both died, or one parent has died and either: - the whereabouts of the other parent is unknown - the other parent is in prison for at least 10 years - the other parent is in custody and could be sentenced to at least 10 years in prison - the other parent is a patient of a psychiatric hospital or in a nursing home indefinitely. - Can be paid to a guardian or approved care organisation. - Available for refugee children under certain circumstances.
+- Claimant must be caring for a Family Tax Benefit child (page 56) whose parents have both died, or one parent has died and either: - the whereabouts of the other parent is unknown - the other parent is in prison for at least 10 years - the other parent is in custody and could be sentenced to at least 10 years in prison - the other parent is a patient of a psychiatric hospital or in a nursing home indefinitely.

+- Can be paid to a guardian or approved care organisation. - Available for refugee children under certain circumstances.

-- Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, or the holder of a specified temporary visa (page 56). - The child must also meet these requirements or be living with the claimant. - May be paid for up to 6 weeks of a temporary absence from Australia.
+- Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, the holder of a specified temporary visa (page 57), or an eligible Pacific Australia Labour Mobility scheme worker or family member (page 57). - The child must also meet these requirements or be living with the claimant. - May be paid for up to 6 weeks of a temporary absence from Australia.
 However, specified temporary visa holders may only be paid in limited circumstances. - Different rules may apply if a person is covered by an International Social Security Agreement.
 For more information go to servicesaustralia.gov.au/international